This is the world’s largest film camera, as seen outside of Ogilvie Transportation Center in Chicago, Illinois in 2014.

 After building the world’s largest camera, Dennis Manarchy used it in a traveling exhibition.
 He traveled on a 20,000-mile road trip while documenting 50 cultures across the United States.
 The photographs were collected in an exhibit titled An American Portrait: Butterflies and Buffalos.
 You can learn more about the project here.

 The camera was only in Chicago for a limited time in 2014, but I was lucky enough to visit on my lunch break and snap my own photo of it.
 The giant camera was definitely a site to behold!
+It might now be the best road trip camera, but it certainly is the biggest!

 Photo of the World’s Largest Film Camera outside of Ogilvie Transportation Center in Chicago, Illinois: